commonhaus/foundation/policies/trademark-policy.md

 We value input from our community in maintaining the integrity of the Commonhaus Foundation's trade and service marks.

-If you have questions with respect to these guidelines or to report concerns regarding the use or misuse of a trademark of the Commonhaus Foundation, or to obtain written permission for a proposed use of Commonhaus trademarks, contact `trademarks@mailing-list`.
+If you have questions with respect to these guidelines or to report concerns regarding the use or misuse of a trademark of the Commonhaus Foundation, or to obtain written permission for a proposed use of Commonhaus trademarks, contact the [`trademarks` mailing list][CONTACTS.yaml].

 ## Disclaimer